Nigerian-made innovation

 How is SpringRock Group playing in the wider African continent?

 We are currently involved in a deepwater project in Ghana with Amni International.
 The contract involves the construction of two exploration wells.
 It will follow a one-plus-one scheme where if the first one is promising, we will have the green light to drill a second one.
 This project is extremely symbolic as it will make us the first African company to drill deepwater exploration wells.
-Unfortunately, the project has been stalled due to some challenges but we are sure that by 2023 it will kick off once again.
+Unfortunately, the project has been stalled due to some challenges but we are sure that within 2023 it will kick off once again.

 We have registered SpringRock Energy in Uganda, and we are currently gaining an understanding of the environment in order to fully benefit from that market.
 We are at the last stages of entering into a major collaboration with a training institute in Kenya, which will boost our activities there by 2023.
 We will develop and deliver human talent, targeting oil and gas and other industries.
 Lastly, we are in the very early stages of possible involvement in South Sudan.
 We want to become the pan-African company of choice that brings excellence throughout its operations.